Prasanta-Mondal76/fruit-vegetable-recognition/README.md

 ## How it Works
 - Upload an image (JPG/PNG) of a fruit or vegetable.
 - The app uses a MobileNetV2 model to identify the item.
-- Then, it fetches the estimated calories using Nutritionix API.
+- It then fetches the estimated calorie information using the Nutritionix API.
 - Results are shown instantly on a web interface.

 ## 🧠 Dataset Description